paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-031-retail-excise-taxes.md

 ### Statutory Notes

 #### Effective Date
 Pub.
 L. 112–95, title XI, § 1103(d)(1), Feb.
 14, 2012, 126 Stat.
-151, provided that: The amendments made by subsection (a) [enacting this section and amending sections 4082 and 9502 of this title] shall apply to fuel used after March 31, 2012.”
+151, provided that: “The amendments made by subsection (a) [enacting this section and amending sections 4082 and 9502 of this title] shall apply to fuel used after March 31, 2012.”

 <a id="section-4051"></a>